zaiisao/Documentation/en/Recording/recording_cmd_cpp.md

 ## Set the Recording Parameters

-Set up the following parameters to start recording.
+Set the following parameters to start recording.

 > The `appId`, `uid`, `channel`, and `appliteDir` parameters are mandatory to start a recording.
 Other parameters can be set as needed.